 Remember that student room space is most likely shared and somewhat limited.
 Experience suggests it is best when students bring only those items that are most essential.
 Once students have moved in, it is likely that there will be important items missing that were not brought from home or purchased in advance.
 Such items can be shipped to students at a later date or picked up locally.
 One of the unique things about housing at Dartmouth is that each room has its own particular configuration.
 As a result, waiting to purchase or receive some items after arrival is a wise decision.
 At that time students can be more confident that everything will fit, by measuring and creating a space for any additional items desired by all roommates.

 These items may be brought to campus for comfort and personal use.
 This list is not exhaustive.

-- Bedding – Mattresses are 36" x 80" and require extra long twin sheets.
+- Bedding – Mattresses are 36" x 80" x 6" and require extra long twin sheets.

 - Personal linens (towels, etc) and something to carry personal items back and forth to bathrooms.

 - Surge protector/Power-strip – no two-wire extension cords.